toniomg/Algorithms-Course/README.md

 Code in Python for the Princeton University Algorithm Course Part 1 at Coursera.org

-Honor Code: This repository only contains basic implementation, it doesn't contain any solution to any of the exercises as it's established on the honor code
+Honor Code: This repository only contains basic implementation, it doesn't contain any solution to any of the exercises as it's established in the honor code of this course